Ubuntu, the open-source OS of choice for developers, now certified for world-leading NVIDIA Orin AIoT platform

 Ubuntu Core offers a fully containerised (strictly confined) Ubuntu variant built specifically for edge and IoT use cases with a security-first approach.
 Complementing baseline Ubuntu security patching and bug fixing, it offers features such as over-the-air reliable software updates for remote administration and full-disk encryption, including for applications running in sandbox environments.

 Customers will benefit from end-to-end security offered across the NVIDIA Orin platform – from the Linux kernel to the end application – through Ubuntu LTS and extended security maintenance (ESM), solving a persistent industry pain point.
 Based on Ubuntu 22.04 LTS, the images optimised for NVIDIA Orin system-on-modules will benefit from kernel updates, testing, and ongoing bug fixes so that software features are ready on Day 0 and supported throughout the lifecycle by Canonical.
 At the same time, Canonical’s expertise in security patching, brings additional peace of mind to security leaders.

 Leveraging certified Ubuntu platforms allows innovators to focus on developing value-add, differentiated applications while reducing OpEx for managers.
 Organisations looking to pilot industry 4.0 solutions can now develop and test solutions with the NVIDIA IGX Orin Developer Kit .
 For ODMs and channel partners, Canonical’s low-touch ODM certification program provides an ideal solution for derivative production boards for mass deployment.

-Sign up to receive ongoing updates about Ubuntu on the NVIDIA Orin platform and Canonical’s other IoT offerings.
+To receive ongoing updates about Ubuntu on the NVIDIA Orin platform and Canonical’s other IoT offerings:

 Learn more for real-time Ubuntu